ben-bay/py-twitter-bot/README.md

 ACCESS_SECRET   = "?"
 ```

-You'll also want to make your own `tweets.txt` for your bot to choose tweets from.
+You'll also want to edit `tweets.txt` with your own tweets for your bot to choose from.

 # Usage
 To tweet indefinitely from a predefined file of tweets, use::